23 Apr 2022

-Cedar City Dark Skies
+Dark Skies & Stargazing

 Here in Cedar City, we are fortunate to have wide-open spaces, incredible views, and endless recreation opportunities.
 One benefit that we don’t mention often enough?
 The views are even better after dark!
-Due to the lack of light pollution, we are fortunate here in Southern Utah to be able to view natural phenomena in the skies above.
-Portions of Iron County remain some of the darkest and best places in the world to view the night sky.

-With an International Dark Sky Park in our own backyard, Cedar Breaks National Monument, locals and visitors alike can enjoy guided Star Parties and more during the warmer months.
+With an International Dark Sky Park in our own backyard (Cedar Breaks National Monument) locals and visitors alike can enjoy guided Star Parties and more during the warmer months.
 But did you know you don’t have to travel to 10,000 feet for incredible night sky views?
-While an evening stargazing in at the rim of Cedar Breaks’ Natural red rock amphitheater is definitely a bucket list experience, you can stargaze easily from places much closer to home.
-This time of year while much of Cedar Mountain is still covered in snow (and with social distancing on everyone’s mind) places like Three Peaks Recreation Area, Iron Springs, and others are the perfect place to stargaze.
+While an evening stargazing at the rim of Cedar Breaks’ natural red rock amphitheater is definitely a bucket list experience, you can stargaze easily from places much closer to home.

 Where Should You Go?